voceconnect/lift-search/readme.txt

 3. Enter your Amazon Access Key ID and Secret Access Key.

-4. Click "Save Configuration."
+4. Click "Save Save Amazon Keys."
 If the test fails, check that both of your keys are entered correctly and that you are connected to Amazon.

 5. Enter a Search Domain Name.
 This must be a unique string to your AWS account.